OCamlPro/superbol-studio-oss/README.md

 > developers with false diagnostics about syntax errors.
 >
 > Reporting can be re-enabled for every dialect by setting the `Force
-> Syntax Diagnostics` flag in SuperBOL configuration setting.
+> Syntax Diagnostics` flag in SuperBOL configuration settings.

 ## Navigation features